WashUMusculoskeletalCore/Slicer-MusculoskeletalAnalysis/README.md

 ![Alt text](/MusculoskeletalAnalysis/Resources/Icons/Screenshot.png?raw=true)

 ## Dependencies
-The following additional python packages are required:
+The following additional python packages are required:<br/>
-pynrrd: All analysis
+pynrrd: All analysis<br/>
-scikit-image: Cortical Analysis and Cancellous Analysis
+scikit-image: Cortical Analysis and Cancellous Analysis<br/>
-scipy: Cortical Analysis and Cancellous Analysis
+scipy: Cortical Analysis and Cancellous Analysis<br/>
 trimesh: Cancellous Analysis

 Packages will be installed when the associated analysis functions are run.